Joaquin Torres-Garcia (1874-1949)

-Painter, sculptor, writer, critic, and educator, Joaquín Torres-García (1874-1949) nurtured modern art across Europe, North America, and South America.
+Painter, sculptor, writer, critic, and educator, nurtured modern art across Europe, North America, and South America.
 Within what is known as Western culture, Torres-García represents a unique synthesis of its three paradigmatic continents.

-While living in New York, Torres-García exhibited with Stuart Davis, Joseph Stella, and Walter Pach, and formed friendships with Gertrude Vanderbilt Whitney—future founder of the Whitney Museum—and Katherine Dreier, of the Société Anonyme.
+In New York, Torres-García formed friendships with Joseph Stella, Walter Pach, and Gertrude Vanderbilt Whitney, founder of the Whitney Museum, and Katherine Dreier of the Société Anonyme.

 painting highlights